-Justin Kerr-Smiley has published two novels: 'Goodbye To The President' and 'Under The Sun', and provided the introduction to Robert Louis Stevenson's classic thriller 'Kidnapped'.
-A book of Justin Kerr-Smiley's poetry is to be published in 2016.
+Justin Kerr-Smiley has published three novels: 'Codename Edelweiss: The Search for Hitler's Son', 'Goodbye To The President' and 'Under The Sun'.
+A book of Justin Kerr-Smiley's poetry is to be published in 2024.

 GOODBYE TO THE PRESIDENT